joaosMart/Article-news-prediction/README.md

 ## Feature Engineering

 In order to get the data in a format the model can be trained on the articles need to be processed.
 First the TF-IDF was applied in order to vectorize the articles.
+To speed up the training and also improve the model perfomance Latent Semantyc Analysis (LSA or TruncatedSVD) will be influded after the vectorization.
+This method uses value decomposition in order to find hidden patterns in the relationship between words and topics of the article.
+This method is helpful because it helps improving the results while also decreasing a lot the dimensionality of the data.
+The model will receive the same amount of samples but only the same amount of features as there are topics.

+## Model Training and Evaluation